sailfish009/openstructure/modules/doc/install.rst

 Flag to choose build generator
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 CMake supports different build generators.
-On UNIX, i.e. MacOS X and Linux, the default build generator is Makefiles, but it is also possible to use other programs.
+On UNIX, i.e. macOS and Linux, the default build generator is Makefiles, but it is also possible to use other programs.
 For a list of supported build generators on your platform, start cmake without parameters.